Christopher Pettiet: Career

 Pettiet began his career as a child actor making appearances in television series such as Star Trek: The Next Generation, L.A.
-Law, Empty Nest, and Doogie Howser, M.D.
+Law, Empty Nest, and Doogie Howser, M.D..
 He played the middle brother in the 1991 comedy film Don't Tell Mom the Babysitter's Dead.
 Also in 1991, Pettiet appeared in the hit film Point Break alongside actors Patrick Swayze and Keanu Reeves, and in the same year joined the final season of The Young Riders as a teenage version of Jesse James.

 Most of his subsequent career was in episodic television and independent films, including Boys and Carried Away, both released in 1996.
 He had a brief recurring role on the first season of MTV's Undressed.
 Pettiet's last appearance was in a 1999 episode of Judging Amy.

 Death

-Pettiet died of an accidental drug overdose on April 12, 2000 in Los Angeles at the age of 24.
-His autopsy report listed that the probable combined effect of cocaine, propoxyphene, and diazepam had caused his death.
+Pettiet died of an accidental drug overdose on April 12, 2000, in Los Angeles, California, at the age of 24.
+His autopsy report listed that the probable combined effect of cocaine, dextropropoxyphene, and diazepam had caused his death.
 His autopsy also attributed his death to "probable cardiomyopathy" but it was only a contributing condition and not an immediate cause.
-He was cremated and his ashes were scattered at sea off of Topanga Canyon Road in Santa Monica, California.
+Pettiet was cremated; his ashes were scattered at sea off of Topanga Canyon Road in Santa Monica, California.
 After his death, his acting coach, Kevin McDermott, founded a scholarship fund in his name to help young actors to attend Center Stage LA where he had trained.